chulminy/AE_ENVE_GEOE_121/README.md

 * As of February, only questions on Learn are accepted for online engagement mark.

 ## Announcement
+* **Jan 21, 2022:** Please review an updated schedule.
+There is a course plan for February.
 * **Jan 20, 2022:** Module 02 Kahoot's game questions and answers are posted.
 Please see the table in [course outline](#course-outline).
 * **Jan 17, 2022:** [Description of Quiz 1](doc/Quiz1_Description.md) has been posted.
 Please carefully review this document to prepare the quiz.
 * **Jan 17, 2022:** The instructor will hold a live help session on **Jan 26**(one day before Q1 date).
 Students can freely join the meeting if they have any question.